-As the owner of a firm that designs and builds websites regularly, it is obviously in my best interest to encourage clients to change their site often.
-However, I take a much more pragmatic approach to answering this question.
-Rather than give a set number of years or months as the “correct” answer, I ask each client a series of Website Update Questions as we walk through their existing site together.
+As the owner of a firm that designs and builds websites, it is obviously in my best interest to encourage clients to redo their site often.
+However, I believe websites should be overhauled as infrequently as possible.
+Rather than give a set number of years or months as the “correct” answer, I ask each client a series of questions as we walk through their existing site together.
 Based on the answers, I can determine what changes, if any, need to be made.

-I break my Website Update Questions into two categories, “Design Needs” and “Functionality Needs.”
+I break my website update questions into two categories, “Design & Content Needs” and “Functionality Needs.”
 To help get you thinking about your own firm’s website update needs, try answering these questions below:

 - Is the design of your website “on-brand”?

 Does the overall look of your site match your other marketing materials?
 If your firm does not have defined brand standards, chances are unlikely that your website’s colors, fonts, messaging, photos and graphics are consistent with your printed or other online marketing.
 I have seen many instances where the logo used on the website is different than the logo printed on business cards and letterhead, for example.

 - Is the overall appearance of your website looking dated?

 Most people instinctively know when something looks out-of-style… like an older model car, hairstyle, or kitchen décor.
 Similarly, website design trends evolve rapidly and respond to changes in the way we use the web (such as mobile visitation) as well as aesthetic preferences.
 For example, homepage “sliders” were all the rage for many years, but now large background videos or single images with bold messages have gained in popularity.